leutvag/leutvag/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Computer Science graduate from Democritus University of Thrace, holding a Master's degree in Informatics with a final grade of 8.53.
+I am a Computer Science graduate from Democritus University of Thrace, holding a Bachelor's degree in Informatics with a final grade of 8.53.
 My academic and research background focuses on networking, bioinformatics, artificial intelligence, and optimization.
 I am also skilled in penetration testing and cybersecurity, combining my technical expertise with a keen interest in identifying and mitigating security vulnerabilities.
 I am passionate about technology and always eager to expand my knowledge and contribute to solving real-world challenges through innovative and secure solutions.

 ## 📫 Contact